Trump EPA declines to tighten soot pollution standards

-(Reuters) - The Trump administration on Tuesday said it rejected a recommendation from staff scientists at the Environmental Protection Agency to tighten air quality regulations governing soot pollution, arguing the current standards are adequate to protect human health.
+(Reuters) - The Trump administration on Tuesday said it has decided not to tighten air quality regulations governing soot pollution, arguing that the current standards are adequate to protect human health.

-The decision marks a win for industries that had lobbied against a tightening of the standards, but triggered a backlash among activists who said soot remains a public health hazard and pointed to research showing it has also elevated death rates during the coronavirus outbreak.
+The decision overturns a recommendation from staff scientists at the U.S. Environmental Protection Agency who urged a tightening of the standards, and triggered a backlash among activists who pointed to research linking soot pollution to elevated death rates during the coronavirus outbreak.

 “We believe that the current standard is protective of public health ... and does not need to be changed,” EPA Administrator Andrew Wheeler said in a conference call with reporters announcing the proposal.

-He said the decision followed a review of scientific research and consultations with the EPA’s independent science advisers, but acknowledged there are “still a lot of uncertainties” in the science around fine particulate matter.
+Wheeler said the decision followed a review of scientific research, in consultation with the EPA’s independent science advisers.
+He added there are “still a lot of uncertainties” in the science around fine particulate matter pollution and said the agency would be reviewing the standard again on a continuous basis as new research emerges.

-At issue is the National Ambient Air Quality Standards regulation, which sets limits on the concentrations of different pollutants in the air - including soot from coal- and gas-fired power plants and vehicle tailpipes.
+At issue is the National Ambient Air Quality Standards regulation, which sets limits on the concentrations of different pollutants in the air - including soot, or fine particulate matter, which comes from coal- and gas-fired power plants and vehicle tailpipes.

-The EPA is required to review the standards every five years, and has tended to regularly tighten them.
+The EPA is required to review the standards every five years, and has tended to regularly tighten the standards.

 The current standard set in 2012 allows for 12 millionths of a gram of fine particles per cubic meter of air.
-Parts of the country that exceed that standard are declared out of compliance, which sets in motion limits on new industrial development until air quality improves.

 EPA staff had recommended that the standard drop to 8 millionths of a gram per cubic meter, after research showed respiratory damage could occur at current standards.